Privacy Policy

 Information collected from and shared with others

-We collect personal data from a number of different third-parties, including our service partners, such as PrePay Solutions and ClearBank (defined below).
+We collect personal data from a number of different third parties, including our service partners, such as PrePay Solutions and ClearBank (defined below).

 Type of third party Description Collect Share

-Members of the Tide Group Our affiliated companies
+Tide Group Entities Our affiliated companies

 Clear Bank and PPS Our key service partners.

-Credit reference agencies (CRAs) We carry out credit checks when you apply for a product or services for your business.
-We may use domestic or international CRAs or other to help us with this.
+Credit reference agencies (CRAs) We carry out credit checks when you apply for some of the Tide Products and Services.
+We will use domestic or international CRAs or other to help us ascertain your eligibility for those Products and Services and to comply with our legal and other obligations.

-If you use some of our products or services, from time to time, we may also search or use data that the CRAs have, to help us manage those accounts and to comply with our legal and other obligations.
-We will also share your personal data with CRAs and they will give us data about you for the same reasons stated in this Privacy Policy.
-This data may include data about settled accounts or any debts not fully repaid on time.
+We will share your personal data with CRAs and in return they will give us data about you which will be processed for the same purposes stated in this Privacy Policy.
+This data will include, among other, information about settled accounts or any debts not fully repaid on time.

 The identities of the CRAs, and the ways in which they use and share personal data are explained in more detail at TransUnion, Equifax and Experian.

-Support tools and operational partners These include analytics, search engine service providers, customer experience support platforms to optimise and improve our services, as well as subcontractors we may use to supplement our customer support resources.
+Support tools and operational partners These include analytics, search engine service providers, customer experience support platforms to optimise and improve our Services, as well as subcontractors we may use to supplement our customer support resources.
 X

 Tide card manufacturers and delivery providers Card manufacturing, personalisation and delivery companies.
 X